Privacy policy

 This information is in addition to that outlined in sections a), b), c) and d) and is defined as ‘direct marketing’ by the ICO.

-i) Joint and family membership
+1. Joint and family membership

 If you are a ‘joint’ or a ‘family’ member of our Wildlife Trust, we will address communications to all those listed on your membership.
 If you wish to update this at any point, please let us know.

-ii) Gift membership
+1. Gift membership

-iii) When your membership has ended
+1. When your membership has ended

 Your personal data also helps us to get to know you better and to develop a ‘profile’ of you on our secure supporter database.
 This ‘profile’ enables us to send you the information listed above in a timely and relevant way, to suit you.
 For example, keeping track of the donations you make to our organisation helps us to send you information about fundraising appeals that we feel you would like to hear about.
 Likewise, keeping a record of your wildlife interests that you may tell us about in one of our Membership Surveys, helps us to send you relevant project updates.